tsileo/blobstash/README.md

 You can define rules to specify where blobs should be stored, depending on whether it's a meta blob or not, or depending on the host it come from.

+**Blobs are routed to the first matching rule backend, rules order is important.**

 ```json
 [
     [["if-host-tomt0m", "if-meta"], "customHandler2"],